thomas-lamiaux/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       | is : @logical_kind

-   Searched objects can be filtered by patterns, by the constants they contain (identified by their name or a notation) and by their names.
+   Searched objects can be filtered by patterns, by the constants they contain (identified by their name or a notation), by their names and by their location (e.g. :n:'head`).
-   The location of the pattern or constant within a term can also be a filter condition.

    :n:`@one_pattern`
       Search for objects whose type contains a subterm matching the